vlasvlasvlas/llm-ai-datacheck/README.md

 ### Data Check - Thematic Areas

-Thematic Areas within the `/datachecks` directory are Markdown files designed to guide the analysis and search for specific content within the AI related legal documents located in the `/data` directory.
-These thematic areas provide a structured framework for understanding and categorizing information pertinent to the overarching goal of the repository.
-Each thematic area file may include the following sections:
+Thematic Areas, located within the `/datachecks` directory, are Markdown files tailored to facilitate the analysis and search for specific content within AI-related legal documents found in the `/data` directory.
+Serving as structured frameworks, these thematic areas guide the understanding and categorization of information, aligning with the repository's overarching goal.

-#### Definitions:

-This section outlines key terms and concepts relevant to the specific thematic area.
-It provides a clear understanding of the terminology used and establishes a foundation for interpreting information within the context of the defined themes.

-#### Identification:

-The Identification section delineates the criteria and indicators used to recognize and assess relevant content within AI related legal documents.
-It guides users on how to identify specific elements or patterns that align with the thematic focus, ensuring a systematic and standardized approach to document analysis.

-#### Considerations:

-Considerations highlight additional factors or aspects that users should take into account when analyzing documents within the specified thematic area.
-These may include nuanced perspectives, potential challenges, or particular contexts that could influence the interpretation of information.

-These thematic areas serve as invaluable tools for researchers and analysts, offering a structured methodology to streamline the analysis of AI related legal documents related to Artificial Intelligence.
-By providing clear definitions, identification guidelines, and considerations, these files enhance the efficiency and accuracy of the document analysis process.
+## Output Information

+Upon analysis, the script generates a CSV file in the `/dataoutputs` directory.
+The file structure includes answers to the following questions along with additional information:

+1. Identify the thematic area outlined in the markdown guide for analysis.
+2. Determine if the document precisely addresses the topic of artificial intelligence, referencing the provided definition.
+3. Conclusively establish if the document addresses the identified thematic area, providing a detailed explanation.
+4. Provide a detailed explanation of how the document addresses the specified thematic area, including references to the relevant chapter and article.

+Additional Columns:
+- `data_file`: Name of the analyzed data file.
+- `data_check_file`: Name of the thematic area markdown guide file.
+- `prompt`: Prompt used for analysis.
+- `ai_model`: Selected AI model for analysis.
+- `date`: Date and time of the analysis.

 ## Query Handling